natekcroteau/LumenSync-app-frontend/README.md

 ```
 npm install
 ```
--initiate and connect postgreSQL database, updating knexfile.js
+-initiate and connect a postgreSQL database, updating knexfile.js with credentials

-Start the backend, then frontend server with the following command in the respective directory:
+Start the backend and frontend server with the following command in each directory:
 ```
 npm start
 ```